Comparison results for the $p$-torsional rigidity on convex domains: Concluding remarks

 if and only if $\gamma_{D,p} b \ge a$.
 This result provides the natural analogue, in the framework of $p$-torsional rigidity, of classical comparison inequalities for the first Dirichlet eigenvalue of the $p$-Laplacian (see \cite{MSD}).

-The introduction of the scale-invariant functional $Q_p(\Omega)$ allows for a precise geometric interpretation of the comparison principle established in this paper.
-The explicit evaluation of $Q_p(\Omega)$ on several model families, including rectangles, higher-dimensional orthotopes, planar ellipses, and triangles, shows that the abstract bounds obtained in the general theory are essentially sharp within these classes.
-More precisely, within each fixed family the largest values of $Q_p$ (as allowed by the corresponding geometric corridor) occur for the most balanced geometries, corresponding to minimal admissible aspect ratios (such as squares among rectangles, hypercubes among orthotopes, or equilateral triangles), whereas thin-domain regimes lead to values of $Q_p$ close to the lower endpoint $1$, reflecting collapse toward one-dimensional configurations.
-These examples confirm that the constant $\gamma_{D,p}$ captures, in a sharp asymptotic sense, the range of geometric variation relevant to the comparison principle for $p$-torsional rigidity, even though the endpoints of the universal corridor for $Q_p$ are not attained by a single fixed convex domain in dimensions $D\ge2$.
+{The introduction of the scale-invariant functional $Q_p(\Omega)$ allows for a precise geometric interpretation of the comparison principle established in this paper.
+The upper extremum $\beta(p;D)$ of $Q_p$ over $\PP^D$ is attained, up to translations and dilations, by balls, see \eqref{betaball}, and the comparison constant $\gamma_{D,p}=1/\beta(p;D)$ is therefore governed by the ball; the lower endpoint $\alpha(p;D)=1$ is not attained in dimension $D\ge2$ and is approached only through degenerating domains.
+The explicit evaluation of $Q_p(\Omega)$ on several model families, including rectangles, higher-dimensional orthotopes, planar ellipses, and triangles, illustrates this behaviour of $Q_p$ within these classes rather than the sharpness of the global upper endpoint: in several families, larger values of $Q_p$ are often associated with more balanced geometries, for instance squares among rectangles and hypercubes among orthotopes, whereas thin-domain regimes lead to values of $Q_p$ close to the lower endpoint $1$, reflecting collapse toward one-dimensional configurations.}

 Throughout this work, the analysis has been carried out for the normalized $p$-torsional rigidity $T(p;\Omega)$, rather than for the classical torsional rigidity